Southease – St Peter

 Set in the blocking of the south arch is the jamb of a sizeable C13 window with stiff leaf decoration around the base; it is too large to be in its intended position.
 In the north arch is a complete lancet, which is also likely be reset and to be part of the late C12 work in the porticus.
 Early drawings, including the Sharpe Collection one (1802) depict the south side, so it is not known whether two C19 north nave lancets had predecessors, though the presence of obviously C19 flintwork around them suggests that any predecessors were wider.

-The east wall shows no sign of alteration nor any blocked chancel arch and contains a pointed window with three cusped, stepped lights which is renewed but follows the form of its predecessor.
-This is late C14 in character and may show when the presumed chancel was removed.
+The east wall shows no sign of alteration nor any blocked chancel arch and though the pointed window with three cusped, stepped lights is renewed, it resembles its predecessor, as shown by Sir Stephen Glynne, probably in 1826 (SRS 101 p263).
+This looks late C14 and the apparent care with which the whole wall was done may indicate that the presumed chancel was removed then.
 Slightly later are the chamfered south doorway and the square-headed windows in the south nave wall; the ogee headed lights show they are no later than the early C15.
 This may indicate when the porticus and or south aisle were removed, which would be at much the same time as the disappearance of the presumed chancel and perhaps connected.
 Inside the truncated church, a chancel was created behind a timber and plaster partition, which has a pointed opening like a broad arch spanning the whole breadth of the church.
 This may be substantially post-Reformation, but is built around a rood-beam with original painting, so the arrangement is pre-Reformation.
 The roofs are hard to date but many timbers, including a tiebeam with curved queenposts, probably belonged to the same work, together with some timbers of the south porch.

 Post-Reformation work is poorly documented.
 It includes the heavy buttresses at the east end, especially at the south east angle, and repairs in brick both to the tower window noted above and the south east lancet of the nave, both probably altered in the C18, though the Sharpe drawing is not clear.
 No dates are known for C19 alterations, which include the north lancets and possibly the tower arch (see above).
 W E Godfrey undertook repairs in 1949-50 (ICBS).